dosyago/devtoolium/README.md

 This server uses [helmet](https://github.com/helmetjs/helmet), HTTPS, and WSS (*secure WebSockets*).

-Once you start `srad` (either via the command line or from the library) you will receive a login URL.
+Once you start `serenade` (either via the command line or from the library) you will receive a login URL.
 That URL can be used to log you on to the secure DevTools server.
 Without it you will not be able to access any DevTools endpoints.
 Pass it out to those frens you wish to collaborate with on the solvage, ever venerable, of the buggs.

-**srad** uses cookie authentication to prevent unauthorized connections.
+**serenade** uses cookie authentication to prevent unauthorized connections.
 The need for a secure remote connection utility for DevTools is [well known](https://bugs.chromium.org/p/chromium/issues/detail?id=813540)

 ## Certificates

-By default, srad looks for TLS certificates *(`cert.pem, chain.pem, fullchain.pem  and privkey.pem`)* in `path.resolve(os.homedir(), 'sslcerts')` *(`$HOME/sslcerts` on Windows)*.
+By default, serenade looks for TLS certificates *(`cert.pem, chain.pem, fullchain.pem  and privkey.pem`)* in `path.resolve(os.homedir(), 'sslcerts')` *(`$HOME/sslcerts` on Windows)*.
 You can override that with the `certBasePath` option.

-`srad` will ***always*** throw an error and fail is certificates are not found.
+`serenade` will ***always*** throw an error and fail is certificates are not found.

 ## API

 All the options you see below can be accessed via script using their camel-cased variants.
-Globally installed command line usage (`npm i -g srad@latest`) is shown for demonstrative purposes.
+Globally installed command line usage (`npm i -g serenade@latest`) is shown for demonstrative purposes.
 The command line API is equivalent whether you use `npx` or `npm start` from the repository to run it.

 ### Basic Use

 The command line has a very simple format:

-> srad <BROWSER_PORT>:<DOMAIN_NAME|IP_ADDRESS>:<SERVER_PORT> [certificatesPath]
+> serenade <BROWSER_PORT>:<DOMAIN_NAME|IP_ADDRESS>:<SERVER_PORT> [certificatesPath]

-Where `DOMAIN_NAME|IP_ADDRESS` is that of the server you run `srad` on.
+Where `DOMAIN_NAME|IP_ADDRESS` is that of the server you run `serenade` on.

 And `certificatesPath` is an optional file system path to override the default location to look for [certificates](#Certificates).